Iraq War troop surge of 2007: Security situation

 For the first few months of the surge, violence increased.
 However, by the fall of 2007, the security situation had improved significantly.
 U.S. military deaths fell from a peak of 126 in May 2007 to 23 in December, and during the period after the surge (June 2008 to June 2011), the monthly average was less than 11.
 In May 2007, over 1,700 Iraqi civilians were killed, compared to approximately 500 in December.
 The average from June 2008 to June 2011 was approximately 200.

 On September 10, 2007, David Petraeus delivered his part of the Report to Congress on the Situation in Iraq.
 He concluded that "the military objectives of the surge are, in large measure, being met."
 He cited recent consistent declines in security incidents, which he attributed to recent blows dealt against Al-Qaeda in Iraq during the surge.
 He added that "we have also disrupted Shia militia extremists, capturing the head and numerous other leaders of the Iranian-supported Special Groups, along with a senior Lebanese Hezbollah operative supporting Iran's activities in Iraq."
 He argued that Coalition and Iraqi operations had drastically reduced ethno-sectarian violence in the country, though he stated that the gains were not entirely even.
 He recommended a gradual drawdown of US forces in Iraq with a goal of reaching pre-surge troop levels by July 2008 and stated that further withdraws would be "premature".

-While Petraeus credited the surge for the decrease in violence, the decrease also closely corresponded with a cease-fire order given by Iraqi political leader Muqtada al-Sadr on August 29, 2007.
+While Petraeus credited the surge for the decrease in violence, the decrease also closely corresponded with a ceasefire order given by Iraqi political leader Muqtada al-Sadr on August 29, 2007.
 Al-Sadr's order, to stand down for six months, was distributed to his loyalists following the deaths of more than 50 Shia Muslim pilgrims during fighting in Karbala the day earlier.